Toy (David Bowie album): Recording and production

 In 1999, during the Hours Tour, David Bowie began performing songs he originally recorded in the 1960s.
 After ending his Mini Tour with a performance at the Glastonbury Festival in June 2000, he stated, "I hate to waste the energy of a show-honed band so I've asked one and all if they would like to make an album immediately when we get back to New York."
 He then revealed his intention of re-recording these songs, explaining "Not so much Pin Ups II as an Up Date I." Work on the "Sixties album" began a month later in July under the working title Toy, which came from a lyric in two songs recorded.
-The lineup consisted of the members of Bowie's touring band: guitarist Earl Slick, bassist Gail Ann Dorsey, pianist Mike Garson, musician Mark Plati and drummer Sterling Campbell.
+The lineup consisted of the members of Bowie's touring band: Earl Slick (guitar), Gail Ann Dorsey (bass), Mike Garson (piano), Mark Plati and Sterling Campbell (drums).

-According to biographer David Buckley, the band rehearsed the songs at Sear Sound Studios in New York City before recording them as live tracks.
+According to the biographer David Buckley, the band rehearsed the songs at Sear Sound Studios in New York City before recording them as live tracks.
 Plati recalled: "The idea was to keep it loose, fast, and not clean things up too much or dwell on perfection.
 As a result, we had 13 basic tracks cut in around nine days."
 Slick later told Rolling Stone: "We had been doing a lot of gigs up to that point.
 We didn't have to do a whole lot of thinking about how to approach the songs.
 We had an operating system; an unspoken one.
 We hardly ever talked about anything.
 We'd just look at each other, or David would look at us, and it would just happen."
 He also stated that he refused to listen to Bowie's original recordings of the tracks, so to prevent the originals from influencing his playing on the new versions.
 Plati, whom Bowie chose to co-produce the project, was integral to the new album's sound.
 Pete Keppler engineered the sessions, while Bowie's former producer Tony Visconti provided string arrangements on two tracks.
 Recording took a two-month break in August due to the birth of Bowie and Iman's daughter Alexandria.

 Following the two-month break, multi-instrumentalist Lisa Germano was hired by Bowie, at Plati's suggestion, to contribute overdubs.
 After seeing her perform in New York for the rock band Eels in August, Plati stated "I knew I needed to get her on the Bowie album."
 Germano was thrilled by the experience and both Bowie and Plati commended her contributions.
 Overdubs commenced at New York's Looking Glass Studios in October.
 Also hired were Gerry Leonard and Cuong Vu, who contributed guitar and trumpet, respectively.
 Also recorded during this time was a cover of the Who's "Pictures of Lily" for the tribute album Substitute: The Songs of the Who.
 Mixing began at the end of October, with Bowie predicting a release date of March 2001.